 23. Rogue One: A Star Wars Story

-Modern blockbuster cinema arguably wouldn't even exist without the Star Wars franchise, and the only entry in that saga that Netflix currently streams is director Gareth Edwards' Rogue One: A Star Wars Story.
+Modern blockbuster cinema arguably wouldn't even exist without the Star Wars franchise, and one of the only entries in that saga that Netflix streams is director Gareth Edwards' Rogue One: A Star Wars Story.
 Despite a tumultuous production process, this Felicity Jones-fronted prequel impressed many, earning an 85% rating on Rotten Tomatoes, and proving that this new line of standalone Star Wars movies would be worth watching.

 22. Jurassic Park